Effective positivity of Hodge bundles and applications: Chow-Mumford line bundle and lambda classes

 \begin{theorem}[Semipositivity of Hodge bundles] Let $f: (X,\D) \to T$ be a family where $(X,\D)$ is a projective pair with $K_{X/T} +\D$ $\Q$-Cartier and $T$ a smooth projective curve.
 Assume that the general fibre $(X_t,\D_t)$ of $f$ is slc.
 Then

 is nef for every positive integer $q$. \end{theorem}

 \begin{proof} We fix $q$ throughout the proof, as many of our constructions will depend on the value of $q$.
-We can assume that $f_*\O_X(q(K_{X/T}+\Delta))$ is not zero, otherwise the statement is trivial.
+We can assume that $f_*\O_X(q(K_{X/T}+\Delta))$ has strictly positive rank, otherwise the statement is trivial.
 Notation: $\Delta$ with subindex always denotes the boundary crepant with $\Delta$ on the corresponding birational model.

 \begin{claim} We may assume that $(X,\Delta)$ is an slc\footnote{Note that slc in the sesmi-snc case means simply that the coefficients of $\Delta$ are not greater than $1$} double semi-snc pair, and $q \Delta$ is a $\Z$-divisor. \end{claim} \begin{proof}[Proof of Claim \ref{Cl:semi-snc}] First we reduce to the case when $(X,\Delta)$ is semi-snc in codimension one.
 To this end we take an irreducible component of the double cover from \cite[Subsection 5.23, page 203-204]{Kosing} $\pi \colon \tilde{X}\to X$.
 Observe that $f_*\O_X\Big(q(K_{X/T}+\Delta)\Big)$ is a direct summand of $(f \circ \pi)_*\O_{\tilde{X}}\Big(q(K_{\tilde{X}/T}+\pi^*\Delta)\Big)$ (more precisely, it is the invariant part for the involution associated to the Galois cover $\pi$), hence we can replace $(X,\Delta)$ with $\left(\tilde{X},\pi^*\Delta\right)$ and we may assume that $(X,\Delta)$ is (double) semi-snc in codimension one.